-The frustrating and ironic fact is that the active ingredient in bear bile has been proven to be identically duplicated both synthetically as well as from various herbs in 54 alternative ways.
+The ironic fact is that the active ingredient in bear bile has been proven to be identically duplicated both synthetically as well as from various herbs in 54 alternative ways.
 This knowledge is not being accepted as an alternative to the ‘real deal’ bile.

 The unfortunate bears that find themselves held captive on the bear bile farms, are hunted from the nearby forests and sometimes smuggled over the border from Laos.
 At around the age of three years, the bears are considered full grown and the painful bile extraction begins.
 The bears are kept in tiny cages for their entire lives on the farm.
+ARM investigators witnessed bears measuring up to 7ft tall, being restricted with a mere foot on each side of them to be able to move.
+Many of the bears were showing sever mental instabilities, weaving their heads intestinally and stretching their paws out through the cages, begging to be released!

-The cages are designed to restrict any movement so that it makes the ‘milking’ process easier, however because the bears are not even able to turn around, they develop sores and open wounds on their bodies from rubbing on the cages.
+These cages are designed to restrict any movement so that it makes the ‘milking’ process easier, however because the bears are not even able to turn around, they develop sores and open wounds on their bodies from rubbing on the cages.
 The bears are forced to undergo painful and dangerous extraction of their bile up to twice daily, using a steel catheter that is embedded into its stomach and sometimes steel corsets, to keep them immobilized.
 The pain is so excruciating for the bears that during the ‘milking,’ they will thrash uncontrollably, bang their heads against the cages and have even been documented as tearing the flesh from their own paws to try to distract themselves from the torture and pain.
 Many bears die slowly from infections or liver ailments, including cancer.

 At around the ages of five to ten years, a bear will stop producing bile and will then either be left to die or more often than not, slaughtered for their paws or gall bladders, which are still considered delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.